Ukraine to civilians: Leave liberated areas before winter

-KYIV, Ukraine (AP) — Ukrainian authorities are evacuating civilians from recently liberated sections of the Kherson and Mykolaiv regions, fearing that a lack of heat, power and water due to Russian shelling will make conditions too unlivable this winter.
-The move came as rolling blackouts on Monday plagued most of the country.
+KYIV, Ukraine (AP) — Ukrainian authorities have begun evacuating civilians from recently liberated sections of the Kherson and Mykolaiv regions, fearing that a lack of heat, power and water due to Russian shelling will make conditions too unlivable this winter.
+The World Health Organization concurred, warning that millions face a “life-threatening” winter in Ukraine.

-Authorities urged residents of the two southern regions, which Russian forces have been shelling for months, to move to safer areas in the central and and western parts of the country, Ukrainian Deputy Prime Minister Iryna Vereshchuk said Monday.
-The government will provide transportation, accommodations and medical care, she added.
+Authorities urged residents of the two southern regions, which Russian forces have been shelling for months, to move to safer areas in the central and and western parts of the country.
+Ukrainian Deputy Prime Minister Iryna Vereshchuk said Monday that the government will provide transportation, accommodations and medical care for them, with priority for women with children and the elderly.

+Vereshchuk last month asked citizens now living abroad not to return to Ukraine for the winter to conserve power.
+Other officials have suggested that residents in Kyiv or elsewhere who have the resources to leave Ukraine for a few months should do so, so power can be saved for hospitals and other key facilities.

+The WHO delivered a chilling warning Monday about the energy crisis' human impact on Ukraine.

 The evacuations are taking place more than a week after Ukraine recaptured the city of Kherson, on the western bank of the Dnieper River, and surrounding areas in a major battlefield gain.
 Since then, heading into the winter, residents and authorities alike are realizing just how much power and other infrastructure the Russians destroyed before retreating or damaged just in the last week.